This article provides a fundamental analysis of Shilpi Cable Technologies Ltd (Shilpi) and Honda SIEL Power Products Ltd (HondaPower).

 Analysis of Honda SIEL Power Products Ltd

-Q: Hi Vijay, Honda SIEL Power Products Ltd has posted good result in last quarter.
+Q: Hi Vijay, Honda SIEL Power Products Ltd has posted good result in the last quarter.
 Its debt position is almost nil.
 Honda Motor is the promoter of the company.
 The current PE is >40.
 However, it is < industry PE.
 How do you see it as a long-term investment candidate?

 Dr Vijay Malik’s Response